fictionco/fiction/@factor/@themes/theme-doc-engine/docs/introduction/index.md

 ## [What is Factor?](#what-is-factor)

-Factor is an open-source progressive Javascript framework and CMS for building web applications.
+Factor is an open-source Javascript platform designed to help you build world-class web applications.

-Unlike other web frameworks, Factor is designed to provide an drop-in extension experience which allows for less configuration and technical know-how.
+Unlike other Javascript frameworks, Factor provides a drop-in extension experience which allows for less configuration and trial-and-error.

-Factor is a also a Serverless Framework.
-Which means all server operations happen in endpoints you control rather than a monolithic server you have to deal with.
+Factor also helps abstract away common server and webpack configuration; which for most developers is ans error-prone and difficult process.

 In the documentation you will learn how to install it, how to use the interface, develop custom apps, as well as extensions (plugins, stacks and themes) for the Factor platform.

-**Why Factor?** &mdash; It's main scope is to help manage the complexity of Javascript applications, to provide a framework for common CMS features and to abstract away common front-end tasks through extensions.
+**Why Factor?** &mdash; It's main scope is to help manage the complexity of Javascript applications and to provide a platform that massively reduces development time through extension.

-It's also flexible enough that you can use it for any web project, large or small.
+It's designed to be both minimal and flexible which means you can use it for any web project, large or small.

-Ultimately, with Factor.js you'll find the experience of building server-rendered Vue.js Application less technical, less time-consuming and more enjoyable.
+Ultimately, with Factor you'll find the experience of building server-rendered Vue.js Application less technical, less time-consuming and more enjoyable.

 ## [How it Works](#how-it-works)

 You can think of Factor as a system that brings together the following:

-- **Application Framework**
+- **Javascript Framework**
   - CMS Dashboard and Post/Page Management Extensions
   - VueJS SSR (Webpack, etc..)